xADDBx/RandomThings/README.md

   * **Or** replace every reference to the variable in the .csproj file with the path.
 I don't really recommend doing that.
 * Now you should be able to build the project without problems.
 If you still encounter trouble please contact me on Discord or create a GitHub issue.

+# v0.1.7
+* Added Sliders to change the maximum Stack Size for Crates and Chests.
+Change the size using the slider and then press the apply button to apply the changes.
+Uninstalling the mod causes the stack size to return to normal.
 # v0.1.6
 * Added an option to add a more or less pretty and functional Player Map Marker.
 * Known issue: Button Highlighting on Hover not working